The perfect fusion between old and new

 The COD N'goni is a fusion between old and new, it brings together sounds and melodies from ancient times to our modern environment.

-The COD N'goni has 12 strings and is tuned to the frequencies of your body.
+The COD N'goni has 12 strings and is tuned to the Brennan frequencies that resonate clearly in your body.

 The strings will move and vibrate your energy centers as beautiful melodies will unfold through your fingers, they will re-tune and re-balance your entire system.